Recreating the past (MAS.S68)

 • COMPUTATIONAL DESIGN (Muriel Cooper / John Maeda)

-• PATTERN AND COLOR (Bridgette Riley / Anni Albers / Odili Donald Odita)
+• PATTERN (Bridgette Riley / Anni Albers)

 • PIXELS (Ken Knowlton / Lillian F. Schwartz)